filecoin-project/specs/expected-consensus.md

         p_m <-- GetMinersPowerAt(N-1, self.PK)
     iii. # Get power fraction
   		p_f <-- p_m/p_n
-2. Draw parentTicket from K blocks back (see ticket creation above for example, using 1 block back)
+2. Draw parentTicket from K rounds back (see ticket creation above for example, using 1 block back)
 3. Run it through VRF and get determinstic output
 	i.   # take the VDFOutput of that ticket as input, specified for the appropriate operation type input <-- VRFPersonalization.ElectionProof | parentTicket.VDFOutput